Hurtak/hello/README.md

       - texts layout and design
       - link design
   - revamp whole layout, are there some shared layout elements/spacings that could be abstracted/unified?
-  - other
-    - settings responsive
-- outline only for keyboard focus, not for click focus
-- hover states for buttons
 - menu overflowing -> add scroll
 - add more images!
 - rename to hello